gmarmstrong/remote-dev/README.md

 ### :collision: Destroy the server

-**Caution:** the keyword here was _ephemeral_: this action will delete the whole environment and all the data inside of it.
+**Caution:** the keyword here was _ephemeral_: this action will delete the whole environment and all the data inside it.
 Push your changes to whatever you were working on before destroying your system.

 In the `remote-dev` repository, run